 For these analyses, race and ethnicity were determined based on the race/ethnicity variable reported in the MAX data and classified based on Office of Management and Budget guidelines.
-White was defined as white, not of Hispanic origin; black was defined as black, not of Hispanic origin.
-For Hispanic, we combined children reported as Hispanic or Latino and Hispanic or Latino and one or more "other" races; the "other" designation included American Indian, Alaska Native, Asian, Pacific Islander, and children with missing race/ethnicity information.
+White was defined as white, not of Hispanic origin.
+Black was defined as black, not of Hispanic origin.
+For Hispanic, we combined children reported as 'Hispanic or Latino' and 'Hispanic or Latino and one or more races'.
+Other included American Indian, Alaskan Native, Asian, Pacific Islander, and children with missing race/ethnicity.

-We stratified the 18-month coverage fraction by enrollee race/ethnicity for the eight States (Illinois, Louisiana, Montana, North Carolina, New Hampshire, New York, Oregon, and Utah).
-Racial proportions vary substantially from State to State.
-Louisiana is the only State with a majority of non-Hispanic black enrollees.
-Illinois, New Hampshire, North Carolina, Montana, Oregon, and Utah all have significant majorities of non-Hispanic white enrollees, and only New York has a plurality of Hispanic enrollees.
+We stratified the 18-month coverage fraction by enrollee race/ethnicity, for the eight States (Illinois, Louisiana, Montana, North Carolina, New Hampshire, New York, Oregon, and Utah).
+Racial proportions vary drastically from State to State.
+Louisiana is the only state with a majority of non-Hispanic black enrollees.
+New Hampshire, Montana, Ohio, Oregon, and Utah all have significant majorities of non-Hispanic white enrollees, and only New York has a plurality of Hispanic enrollees.

-Coverage fractions varied by race within States but were generally similar across States, with only one State (Oregon) having a greater than 8 percent difference in the coverage fraction within the State.
-Oregon had a 25.92 percent difference between the minimum and maximum coverage fractions.
-The highest within-State coverage fractions were split between non-Hispanic blacks in three States (Louisiana, North Carolina, and Utah), with Hispanics having the highest coverage fraction in four States (Illinois, New Hampshire, New York, and Oregon).
-The only outlier was Montana, where the "other" ethnic group had the highest coverage fraction (see the Race and Ethnicity Stratification Table in the Supporting Documents).
+Coverage fractions varied by race within States but were generally similar across States, with only one State having a greater than 5 percent coverage fraction range within the State.
+The State with the greatest coverage fraction range was Oregon with 17.43 percent.
+Non-whites generally had the highest Coverage PI rate.
+The highest within-State coverage fractions were split between non-Hispanic blacks in three States (Louisiana, North Carolina, and Utah) and Hispanics having the highest coverage fraction in four States (Illinois, New Hampshire, New York, and Oregon).
+The only outlier was Montana where the "other" ethnic group had the highest coverage fraction (see Supporting Documents for the race/ethnicity stratification table).